When your child is struggling at school, it’s imperative to know why.

 Dr. Gumina reviews every report with parents page by page, to ensure an understanding of her findings.
 As a psychologist with decades of experience in assessing children, teens and adult, she helps parents understand how a child’s lack of motivation in school or behavioral changes.

 Testing includes timed and untimed sections, use of pencil and paper, and oral testing.
 She assesses reading, writing, math and patterns, time management and organization.
 Dr. Gumina studies student’s attention.
 Their behavior.
 How they visually process information.
 What does his handwriting say about him?
 How is her memory?
 Is a child responsive?
 Respectful?
 How does she advocate for herself?

-During my work with students, they often ask, “What is ‘it’ that gets in my way of learning?”
-And,“How do I improve?”
-I tell them that it is through this work that, together, we will answer these questions and design strategies that will enable them to work more efficiently and effectively in the classroom and at home.
+Dr. Gumina writes a confidence-building letter to every student, explaining what she sees in them.
+She explains that just as everyone has a unique fingerprint, everyone has unique ways of learning.
+Students often ask, “What is ‘it’ that gets in my way of learning?” and “How do I improve?”
+Dr. Gumina explains strategies that will enable them to work more efficiently and effectively in the classroom and at home.

 After testing is completed, Dr. Gumina explains her findings in a detailed 25+ page report.
 It starts with a summary written in plain English, with examples from the testing.
 What follows are well defined sections, including those that give a diagnosis, an outline of strengths and weaknesses, the scores and actual percentiles of student achievement, and descriptions of how the student performed on all the sub tests.

 When requested, Dr. Gumina will meet with school counselors or teachers to explain her findings.
 Her experience working within schools, means she understands the curricula of classrooms, remediation, IEPs and how to integrate students’ challenges.